Are Aluminum Windows Worth the Investment?

 • Fiberglass is as good at keeping heat in as aluminum but costs more initially.

-• Wood is warm but not good for places that need little upkeep.
+• Wood is warm but not ideal for places that require minimal upkeep.

 Choosing depends on your value: cost, care, or style.
-Aluminum is great for modern homes because it’s strong, looks good, and fits big glass areas.
-Think about long-term benefits and costs to find the best fit for your home.
+Aluminum is ideal for modern homes because it’s strong, aesthetically pleasing, and suitable for large glass areas.
+Consider the long-term benefits and costs to determine the best fit for your home.

 Oridow’s Aluminum Window Collection